 This idolization of Christian pleasure is clarified as wrong for at least three reasons.
-First, our gift of pleasure in God and God Himself are not one in the same, so Piper is correct in insinuating that we are talking about idolatry.
+First, our gift of pleasure in God, and God Himself, are not one in the same, so Piper is correct in insinuating that we are talking about idolatry.
 Second, when we idolize something, we do it based on lust for something in return, not based on the pure motivation of worshiping God for who God is, the one good, merciful, perfectly holy and just Creator.
-This approach does not reflect the true love of God, the selfless love defined as "agape love."
+This approach that Piper is suggesting does not reflect the true and pure love of God exemplified in scripture, the selfless love defined as "agape love."
 Third, this approach more reflects secular ethical Egoism than Christian ethics.
-If God is truly most glorified in us by us seeking and finding our greatest pleasure in Him, then this is an egocentric approach to ethics, whereas most would argue that Christian ethics are either more based on Divine Command Theory or deontological theory, which holds that you do the right action because it's right and not for any other reason.
+If God is truly most glorified in us by us seeking and finding our greatest pleasure in Him, then this is an egocentric approach to ethics, whereas most would argue that Christian ethics are either more based on Divine Command Theory or deontological theory, which holds that you do the right action because it's right, and not for any other reason.

 It is clear in his descriptions that Piper is promoting his "Christian Hedonism" in an attempt to attract non-believers to God, but this is not a valid reason for promoting idolatry.
 Jesus teaches us to build our lives on a firm foundation of scripture, and there are ways to logically test ideas and beliefs in order to see if they are valid.
 I would recommend reading this attached post and comparing the logic and scripture used there against the logic and references that Piper employs as a basis for glorifying God: How can we Most Glorify God in our Lives?